Last Updated on January 18, 2026 by Maged kamel

 Discrete math symbols.

-For the subject of discrete math, if we have a look at the NCEES handbook for the FE Exam ver.
-5.5, we will find Discrete math subjects On page 21, the symbols are included.
-For the subject, Small x is part of X or a member of X. The second symbol is for the empty cell or phi.
-S is a subset of T. The next symbol for S is a proper subset of T. The next symbol is for the empty set, followed by a subset Of T.
+For discrete math, we can look at the NCEES handbook for the FE Exam to find Discrete Math subjects.
+On page 21, the symbols are included.
+Small x is part of X or a member of X for the subject.
+The second symbol is for the empty cell or phi.
+S is a subset of T. The following symbol for S is a proper subset of T. The next symbol is for the empty set, followed by a subset of T.

 Roster notation.

-We start with the Roster notation.
-A roster means a list of people or things that belong to a particular group, from the Meriam webster.
+We start with Roster notation.
+From Merriam-Webster, a roster is a list of people or things that belong to a particular group.
 There are symbols with different shapes.

-List elements of a set inside braces separated by a comma.
-As discussed for the natural numbers according to notation, according to Roster notation, starts with braces at the left and right, enclosed is 1, included in the counting numbers 1,2,3,4,5,…
+List elements of a set inside braces, separated by a comma.
+As discussed for the natural numbers, according to Roster notation, it starts with braces at the left and right, and the number 1 is enclosed and included in the counting numbers 1, 2, 3, 4, 5,…

-For the whole number, the previous list is enclosed but we add the 0.
-For both the natural and whole numbers, we have a continuation or Infinite.
+The previous list is enclosed for the whole number, but we add the 0.
+We have a continuation or infinity for both the natural and whole numbers.

-For the expression of Integers, we have already discussed, that integers are zero, positive and negative values.
+We have already discussed the expression of Integers: integers are zero, positive, and negative values.

-As for the Rational numbers, we have one brace { at the left and at the right, }, these braces include a/b, where a and b belong to Integers.
+As for the Rational numbers, we have one brace { at the left and at the right}, which includes a/b, where a and b belong to the integers.
 The expression deals with positive or negative.

-That is why it is written in the definition, that fractions are integers and it is possible to have a zero in the numerator and expressed as a/b, a, and b are Integers, but the denominators should not be = 0, it is written that b does not=0 to avoid the expression of infinity.
+That is why the definition states that fractions are integers.
+It is possible to have a zero in the numerator and express it as a/b, where a and b are Integers.
+Still, the denominators should not be = 0; it is written that b does not = 0 to avoid the expression of infinity.

 ∈ is an element that belongs to ∉ is not an element or does not belong to it is the same previous symbol ∈ but with an inclined line.